On This Page

 There are a number of requirements that classes must fulfill in order to be approved for transfer credit; a list of some of these guidelines are included at the bottom.
 Final approval for transfer credit will be made by the DUS.
 Do not contact the Physics Office or DUS directly about transfer credit, but rather, use the online form.

-4) You will receive an email response within 10 days approving or denying your request for transfer credit.
-If your request was approved, fill out and scan your form to physicsdus@cornell.edu.
+- If your request was approved, fill out and scan your college-appropriate transfer credit form to physicsdus@cornell.edu. (forms can be obtained from your College Registrar).
 If approved, your form will be scanned and sent back to you.

 Transfer Credit Forms can be obtained from your College Registrar's Office.